 Enterprises, including employees of over half of the Fortune 100, are now building with Roboflow, too.
 That includes customers like Walmart improving retail, Cardinal Health improving medical product delivery, and oil and gas companies reducing environmental risks.

-Roboflow provides developers the end-to-end platform teams need to create high quality vision models, faster.
+Roboflow provides developers the end-to-end platform teams need to create high quality computer vision models, faster.
 We provide tools for collecting and organizing images and video, annotating, training, deploying models (both via API and to the edge), and closing the active learning loop so your model continues to get better over time as it sees more data.

 Roboflow builds the critical infrastructure for teams to focus their development efforts on their unique domain problems.
 In the same way engineers shouldn't be racking their own servers or rolling their own cryptography to handle login, teams should spend time building software features specific to their customers.